Coniston Cutting Mat Bag

 How about gathering up all those leftover landscapes and trying one of the free table runner patterns designed especially for this collection from the Elizabeth’s Studio extensive project gallery?
 I particularly like the summer version below, it really makes me want to hide from this cold weather somewhere more exotic.

-Check out the other variations and details – https://buff.ly/2H3lack You can also purchase even more glorious landscapes to complete your project here: https://buff.ly/31vTK8x
+You can purchase even more glorious landscapes to complete your project here

 New Products For January